 This is probably due to their decline (especially over in America), which has been documented in things like Dan Bell’s “Dead Mall Series“.
 This has turned these humdrum places (which were often just slightly too up-market to house really interesting shops) into the modern equivalent of old gothic ruins or monuments to the memory of the 1990s/2000s.

 So, of course, they’ve also been a source of literary inspiration and artistic inspiration for me during the past couple of years:

 But, why are forgotten places such brilliant sources of creative inspiration?

 Simply put, they are almost a blank canvas.
 They can be the setting for almost any type of story and they can also be re-imagined and reconfigured in all sorts of interesting ways too.

 In other words, taking inspiration from one of these types of places gives you enough of an idea of what to draw or write about so that you don’t feel blocked or uninspired, but it also gives you enough creative freedom to really let your imagination run wild.

 In addition to this, it also allows you to express feelings of rose-tinted nostalgia in a really vivid way too.
 Not to mention that it also allows you to celebrate places which were just “mundane” once, but have become a lot more mysterious and mythologised after they began to disappear.

-Sorry for the short and basic article, but I hope that it was useful 🙂
+Sorry for the short and random article, but I hope it was interesting 🙂